 Texting can be fun and fulfilling if your child understands how to use it correctly.
 It can be an important part of their social sphere, so it’s worth investing the time to help them learn the unwritten rules.
 I hope that these suggestions help you!

 Help Me Get Ready For My Child’s First Cell Phone

 When you put all these together, it’s easy to see why this is such a source of stress for families.
 Do you wish there was a course on this?
 After years of research and talking with families, I’ve created:

-Cell Phone Boot Bamp for parents to help parents get ready for this milestone.
+Phonewise Boot Camp for parents to help parents get ready for this milestone.

 This course will cover:

 - Planning and organizing your physical space at home to maximize positive outcomes